WebAssembly/exception-handling/document/core/exec/instructions.rst

 Throwing an exception with :ref:`tag address <syntax-tagaddr>` :math:`a` ........................................................................

-When an administrative throw occurs, then values, labels, |CAUGHTadm| instructions, and call frames are popped if necessary, until an appropriate exception handler is found on the top of the stack.
+When a throw occurs, then values, labels, active catch clauses, and call frames are popped if necessary, until an appropriate exception handler is found on the top of the stack.